jingwei87/freqanalysis/README.md

 ### Combined

-We also introduce a combined scheme that first scrambles the orders of chunks in each segment, and further encrypts them with MinHash encryption.
+We also introduce a combined scheme that first scrambles the orders of chunks in a segment basis, and then encrypts each chunk via MinHash encryption.
 The guideline of the attack is identical with that of MinHash encryption.

-## Prototype
+## Deduplication Prototype

 We design and implement a deduplication-based storage prototype based on DDFS.
 The key design is to store unique chunks in logical order and further exploit chunk locality to accelerate deduplication.
 Instead of storing actual data, our prototype works on metadata level.
-You can follow the following steps to evaluate the metadata access overhead of either message-locked encryption (MLE) or our combined scheme based on our prototype.
+You can follow the following steps to evaluate the metadata access overhead of either message-locked encryption (MLE) or the combined scheme based on our prototype.

-Our prototype depends on `leveldb` for the implementation of fingerprint index.
-Thus, need to copy `util/leveldb/` into the directory `prototype/` and compile it.

 **Step 1, configure prototype:** the prototype builds on two types of parameters, all of which are defined in `prototype/ddfs.cc`:

 - The cache-related parameter is the size `LRU_SIZE` of fingerprint cache.
 Note that we describe `LRU_SIZE` by the maximum number of fingerprints that the cache can hold.

-- The Bloom filter-related parameters include the maximum number `BLOOM_lenth` of entries in the Bloom filter array and the false positive rate `ERROR` of Bloom filter.
+- The Bloom filter-related parameters include the maximum number `BLOOM_lenth` of entries in the Bloom filter array, and the false positive rate `ERROR` of Bloom filter.

-**Step 2, configure encryption scheme:** we provide the simulation of the MLE and the combined scheme.
-You can configure the parameters of the combined scheme by modifying `SEG_MIN`, `SEG_MAX`, `SEG_SIZE`, and `K_MINHASH` in `prototype/combined.cc` (see Step 1 of the guideline of MinHash encryption).
+**Step 2, configure encryption scheme:** we provide the deduplication simulation from the ciphertext chunks by either the MLE or the combined scheme.
+You can configure the parameters of the combined scheme by modifying `SEG_MIN`, `SEG_MAX`, `SEG_SIZE`, and `K_MINHASH` in `prototype/combined.cc` (see the Step 1 of the guideline of MinHash encryption).

-**Step 3, run storage simulation:** type the following commands to compile and run.
+**Step 3, run storage simulation:** type the following commands to compile and run the simulation.

 ```
 $ cd prototype/ && make